 No doubt, that was part of what compelled so many in the community to speak out.
 On May 29, four days after Floyd’s murder, more than 100 LGBTQ organizations released a joint statement condemning racial violence.
 “We understand what it means to rise up and push back against a culture that tells us we are less than, that our lives don’t matter,” they said.

 But while LBGTQ groups have emphatically supported the Black Lives Matter movement, some civil rights activists argue that they haven’t done enough to stamp out racism within their own community.
 “The statement is great for solidarity,” said Earl D. Fowlkes, Jr. “But it’s empty if there is no action behind it.”

-Fowlkes is the founder of the, a nonprofit dedicated to advancing equality for Black LGBTQ people.
+Fowlkes is the founder of the Center for Black Equity, a nonprofit dedicated to advancing equality for Black LGBTQ people.
 One of the biggest obstacles they face, he told me, is not just acceptance in straight society—but in white LGBTQ society.

 In 2017, for instance, Philadelphia’s Commission on Human Relations ordered 11 gay bars to take a training course on the city’s anti-discrimination laws after there were reports of them denying Black people entry for vague dress codes and bartenders giving preferential treatment to white gay men.
 One bar owner was caught on YouTube saying racial slurs.

 Unfortunately, stories like these are all too commonplace.
 In 2018, an Atlanta gay bar owner posted on Facebook that “if the South had won, we would be a hell of a lot better off.”
 Fowlkes told me of an incident from two weeks ago when a group of Black men were seated at a different section of a D.C. gay bar than the rest of the white patrons.
 CBE was contacted about it as a potential discrimination case.
 “It happens all the time,” he told me.